 Votes in Romanized Japanese:

-Just don't be crazy and to marry an anime character like the Akihiko.
+Just don't be a weirdo and marry an anime character like Akihiko did.

 Studying Japanese Wedding Vows

-Now that you've seen the Japanese vows written in romaji, let's look at the votes written in Japanese with ideograms and study it sentence by sentence, similar to our articles on breaking up songs.
+Now that you have seen the votes in japanese written in romaji, let's look at the votes written in japanese with ideograms and study them sentence by sentence, similar to our articles on breaking down songs.

 私はこの女性と結婚し